- March 14, 2021

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), in January 2021, FINRA is investigating Edward Balmes for market losses.
 The FINRA sanction states, “Lozano is making a claim for market losses related an investment in GPB Holdings in May of 2017.”
 The customer complaint is pending and damages of $40,877 are requested.

-The Wolper Law Firm is currently handling myriad GPB claims across the country involving multiple brokerage firms and Financial Advisors.
+The Wolper Law Firm, P.A. is currently handling myriad GPB claims across the country involving multiple brokerage firms and Financial Advisors.
 As we have reported many times, GPB has been operating a Ponzi-Scheme since 2016.
 In February 2021, the SEC finally filed its enforcement action, which was brought in tandem with enforcement actions of several state regulators.

 In addition, Edward Balmes is the subject of one pending customer complaint, including the following: